What is it that makes your local craft butcher so special at Christmas?

 How come our Irish butchers, the backbone of our Irish cuisine, are being acknowledged and recognised across the globe..

-This year, a team of six butchers led by Garret Landers of Limerick won the 2018 World Butchers Challenge in Belfast, having spent a year of Sundays practising for the competition.
+Last year, a team of six butchers led by Garret Landers of Limerick won the 2018 World Butchers Challenge in Belfast, having spent a year of Sundays practising for the competition.

 Keith Walsh, a family member of the EWS butchers of Donegal, brought home a gold medal, and was also the runner-up, in the Young Butchers International Competition, held in Perth, Australia – but not in their own home grounds?